 Jasmine Sturr is a 2016 chemistry grad from the University of Redlands, currently living in her hometown of Whittier, California, where she is an active member of Whittier Monthly Meeting, the Quaker Community she grew up with.

-Jonathan Crisman is a Los Angeles-based artist and urban scholar who works at the intersection of policy, participatory culture, and spatial justice.
-He holds degrees in architecture, urban planning, and geography from UCLA and MIT, and is currently working on his PhD in urban planning at USC.
+Jonathan Crisman is a 2017-18 Advocacy Corps alumnus.
+He is an artist and urban scholar who works at the intersection of policy, participatory culture, and spatial justice.

 Lincoln, Nebraska Advocacy Corps Organizer